Description

 Some other options will be configured only under 'CLI Configuration' or under 'CLI Only Objects', which can be enabled under each section from Tools -> Display Options.

-no need to do perform actions on FortiManager as these are saved to the unit DB on FortiManager automatically.
+There is no need to do perform actions on FortiManager as these are saved to the unit database on FortiManager automatically.

-• The configuration is pushed from FortiGate to FortiManager device DB, while policies and objects have to be pushed from device DB to ADOM DB by importing.
+- The configuration is pushed from FortiGate to the FortiManager device database, while policies and objects have to be pushed from the device database to ADOM database by importing.

-• If the green checkmark is visible under config status, regardless of synchronized or auto-update, the FortiManager device DB matches the FortiGate configuration.
+- If the green checkmark is visible under config status, regardless of synchronized or auto-update, the FortiManager device database matches the FortiGate configuration.
 If the configuration differs, an install or retrieve is required to get back to the correct status, depending on which configuration is the most accurate and up-to-date.

-• If the green checkmark is visible under policy package status, it means the FortiManager device DB matches FortiGate ADOM DB.
+- If the green checkmark is visible under policy package status, it means the FortiManager device database matches the FortiGate ADOM database.
 If they differ, an install or import is required to get back to the correct status, depending on which configuration is the most accurate and up-to-date.

 Related documents: